Blender-producing mechanisms and a dichotomy for local dynamics for heterodimensional cycles

-then any generic one-parameter unfolding family $\{f_\eps\}$ with $f_0=f$ has simple hyperbolic dynamics as in Definition \ref{defi:simple}. \end{thms}

-Here $a,b$ are coefficients in the transition maps, and $x^+$ and $u^-$ are coordinate components of $O_1$ and, respectively, $O_2$ in linearizing coordinates similar to \eqref{eq:intro:2}, see \citep[Section 3]{LT21} for details.

-We extend the above theorem to the saddle-focus and double-focus cases.
-For that, we need to investigate the set of orbits which lies entirely in a small neighborhood $U$ of a heterodimensional cycle.
+We now consider the saddle-focus and double-focus cases.
+We need to investigate the set of orbits which lies entirely in a small neighborhood $U$ of a heterodimensional cycle.
 Recall that a cycle is the union $\Gamma=L_1\cup L_2\cup \Gamma^0\cup\Gamma^1$, where $L_{1,2}$ are the orbits of the periodic points $O_{1,2}$ and $\Gamma^0$ and $\Gamma^1$ are the two heteroclinic orbits in $W^u(L_1)\cap W^s(L_2)$ and $W^u(L_2)\cap W^s(L_1)$, respectively.
 An orbit which lies entirely in $U$, except for those in the invariant manifolds of $L_{1,2}$, must intersect the neighborhood $\Pi$ of $M^+$ infinitely many times for both forward and backward iterations.
 In particular, an intersection of $\Pi$ with any orbit gives a pair of two points $M$ and $\bar M$ in this orbit satisfying $\bar M=T_{k,m}(M)$.
 In what follows we show that (Lemma \ref{lem:allrat}), for any sequence of pairs $\{(k_i,m_i)\}$ corresponding to intersection points of $\Pi$ with any set of orbits, the assumption of rational moduli imposes a strong relation on the pairs, which thus leads to simple hyperbolic dynamics.